Medical Malpractice Lawyer

 The burden of proving that the standard of care was not met is up to the injured claimant.
 It is not up to the accused healthcare provider to prove that the standard of care was met.

 The only way to ascertain if the applicable standard of care was not met is to secure all of the medical and hospital records that have been generated by the care that was rendered.
 Next, an expert medical witness of the same or similar qualifications must be retained to review all of the records.
 If the opinion of the expert is that the standard of care was met, then the claim would not be successful if suit is filed.
 However, if the expert reviewing the medical records feels that the care rendered that caused the injury was below the applicable standard of care.
 The next step is to file a letter of intent, which must be done before a lawsuit can be filed.

 What this means is the expert witness signs an affidavit regarding the medical negligence of the offending healthcare provider.
 Then a letter is sent to the provider along with the affidavit advising that the client is prepared to file suit for the damages sustained and the reasons why he should prevail in court.
 By law, the healthcare professional has 90 days to respond.

-The proposed defendant has that time to review the claim, retain an expert and respond to the claim.
-If an expert reviews the claim and opines that the standard of care was met, then a letter is sent to the client along with the affidavit denying the claim within the 90 days.
-This does not hinder the client’s right to file suit.
-Also, the healthcare provider can choose not to respond to the client’s letter and after 90 days passes, by law, the claim is deemed to be rejected.
-Lastly, the proposed defendant can admit fault and limit the client’s recovery if suit is filed.
+The proposed defendant has 90 days to review the claim, retain an expert and respond to the claim.
+If their expert reviews the claim and opines that the standard of care was met, then a letter is sent to the client along with the affidavit denying the claim within the 90 days.
+Also, the healthcare provider can choose not to respond to the letter of intent and after 90 days passes, by law, the claim is deemed to be rejected.
+Lastly, the proposed defendant can admit fault and the lawsuit can then be filed.